banjo/chess-helper/README.md

 ## Usage

 Generated code is located in `dist/index.js`.
-The easiest way to activate it is to paste it in the console of the chess page.
+The easiest way to activate it is to paste it to the console and execute it when the chessboard is open.

 Another way is to create a Userscript with Tampermonkey: